moscarelli/asimov_academy/retirement_glossary_scraper/out/irs_retirement_topics/processed/001_retirement-plans.md

 ---
 number: 1
 source_url: https://www.irs.gov/retirement-plans
-downloaded_at: 2025-12-30T11:14:11.002065
+downloaded_at: 2025-12-30T12:50:36.383634
-processed_at: 2025-12-30T11:20:22.129775
+processed_at: 2025-12-30T12:56:02.761881
 ---

 # Retirement Plans
+Official websites use .gov and are secure through HTTPS.

-## Overview
+## Filing for Individuals
-Retirement plans are a type of savings plan that helps individuals set aside money for their retirement.

-### How to File
+### Overview
-To file your taxes, follow these steps:
+Filing for individuals provides information on how to file, when to file, where to file, and update your information.

+*   **How to File**: Follow the steps outlined in the guidance provided.
-*   When to file: Typically, the tax filing deadline is April 15th.
+*   **When to File**: File by the tax filing deadline or by the due date for estimated taxes if applicable.
-*   Where to file: You can file your taxes online through the IRS website or by mail with the IRS address provided on the form.
+*   **Where to File**: Submit your return electronically through the IRS website or mail it to the address listed on the instructions.

-*   Update your information: If you have any changes to your personal or business information, update it with the IRS.
+### Refunds
+To check the status of your refund, you can use the "Where's My Refund?" tool.

+*   **Direct Deposit**: Choose direct deposit for faster and more secure refunds.
+*   **Refund Status**: Check the refund status using the IRS online system or by contacting the IRS directly.

 ### Tax Records
-You can access your tax records through your online account or by requesting a transcript from the IRS.
-You can also apply for an Employer ID Number (EIN) and amend your return if needed.
+Access your tax information through the IRS account portal.

+*   **Tax Record (Transcript)**: Obtain a transcript of your tax return by submitting Form 4506-T to the IRS.
+*   **Identity Protection PIN (IP PIN)**: Apply for an IP PIN if you've been targeted by identity theft in the past.

-### Refunds
+### Forms and Instructions
-If you're due a refund, you can check the status of your refund using the "Where's My Refund?" tool on the IRS website.
-You can also pay by bank account or installment agreement.

-### Tax Credits & Deductions
-You may be eligible for tax credits and deductions, such as the Earned Income Credit (EITC) and Child Tax Credit.
-You can use the Tax Withholding Estimator to estimate your taxes and find out which credits and deductions you're eligible for.
+Use the following forms and instructions to prepare and file your taxes:

+*   **Form 1040**: Individual Income Tax Return
+*   **Form W-9**: Request for Taxpayer Identification Number (TIN) and Certification
+*   **Form 4506-T**: Request for Transcript of Tax Return
+*   **Circular 230**: Regulations Governing Practice before the IRS

 ## Retirement Plans
-Retirement plans are a type of savings plan that helps individuals set aside money for their retirement.
+The following information is provided to help you understand retirement plans:

 ### Types of Retirement Plans
-There are several types of retirement plans, including:
+Explore options for retirement plans, including traditional IRAs, Roth IRAS, SIMPLE IRA plans, SEP plans, and 401(k) plans.

-*   **Traditional IRAs**: Contributions are tax-deductible, and earnings grow tax-deferred.
+*   **Traditional IRAs**: Contribute to a tax-deferred retirement account.
-*   **Roth IRAs**: Contributions are made with after-tax dollars, but earnings grow tax-free.
+*   **Roth IRAs**: Make after-tax contributions that grow tax-free.
-*   **SIMPLE IRA plans**: Simplified Employee Pension Individual Retirement Account plan for small businesses.
-*   **SEP plans**: Self-employed retirement plan for self-employed individuals.

 ### Required Minimum Distributions (RMDs)
-If you're 72 or older, you may need to take RMDs from your retirement plan.
-You can calculate the amount you need to withdraw using the IRS table of life expectancies.
+Understand the requirements for RMDs from your retirement plan:

+*   **Age 72**: Begin taking annual distributions from your plan.
+*   **Minimum Amount**: Determine the minimum amount you need to withdraw each year.

-## Forms and Publications
+## Forms and Instructions
-You can find forms and publications for individual retirement accounts on the IRS website.
-Some popular forms include:
+Access the following forms and instructions to prepare and file your taxes:

-*   **Form 1040**: Individual Income Tax Return.
+*   **Form 1040-X**: Amended Individual Income Tax Return
-*   **Form W-9**: Request for Taxpayer Identification Number (TIN) and Certification.
+*   **Form W-7**: Apply for an ITIN (Individual Taxpayer Identification Number)
-*   **Form 4506-T**: Request for Transcript of Tax Return.

-### Circular 230
-Circular 230 provides guidance on the tax professional practice before the IRS.
-You can find more information on this topic on the IRS website.
+*   **Circular 230**: Regulations Governing Practice before the IRS

+## News and Resources
+Stay informed about changes to retirement plans through the following resources:

+*   **News**: Read news articles on the SECURE 2.0 Act of 2022 and its impact on retirement plans.
+*   **Fact Sheets**: Review fact sheets providing guidance on disaster relief FAQs for retirement plans under the SECURE 2.0 Act.

+## Contact Information
+Reach out to the IRS through the following channels:

+*   **Phone**: Call the IRS at 1-800-829-1040 for general inquiries or tax issues.
+*   **Email**: Submit questions or concerns via the IRS website's contact form.
+*   **In Person**: Visit an IRS office in person or schedule a meeting with an agent.

-## Resources
+## Additional Resources

-You can find news, events, and educational resources on the IRS website.
-You can also request a speaker or attend a webinar to learn more about retirement plans.
+Consult the following resources for more information on retirement plans:

+*   **U.S. Treasury**: Review guidance on tax-advantaged retirement plans and Individual Retirement Arrangements (IRAs).
+*   **Treasury Inspector General for Tax Administration**: Explore resources on tax administration, enforcement, and compliance.
+*   **USA.gov**: Find information on various government services and resources related to taxes and retirement planning.
+*   **Vote.gov**: Register to vote or learn more about the electoral process.

+## Glossary
+Familiarize yourself with key terms and definitions related to retirement plans:

+*   **401(k)**: A type of defined contribution plan for employees offered by their employer.
+*   **SIMPLE IRA**: An individual retirement account designed for self-employed individuals and small business owners.
+*   **SEP plan**: A solo 401(k) plan available to self-employed individuals.
+*   **RMD**: Required minimum distribution from a retirement plan.

+## Frequently Asked Questions
+Get answers to common questions about retirement plans:

+*   **What is a 401(k) plan?**
+    *   A type of defined contribution plan for employees offered by their employer.
+*   **How do I apply for an ITIN?**
+    *   Use Form W-7 to submit your application.
+*   **What are RMDs?**
+    *   Required minimum distributions from a retirement plan, which must be taken starting at age 72.